cherryaugusta/Winning-Jeopardy/README.md

 - **Answer**: The correct response to the question.

 The goal of this analysis is to uncover trends and insights that could inform strategies for succeeding on Jeopardy.

+## Exploratory Data Analysis
+### Key Tools: Python (Pandas, NumPy, Regular Expressions, Random, SciPy)

+### Recycled Questions
+On average, the answer accounts for only about 6% of the question.
+This is a relatively small portion, suggesting that simply hearing a question isn't enough to reliably identify the correct answer.
+It implies that studying will likely be necessary.

+### Low Value vs. High Value Questions
+Approximately `70%` of the terms in new questions also appear in previous questions.
+This analysis is based on a limited sample and focuses on individual terms rather than entire phrases, making its significance somewhat limited.
+However, this overlap suggests that further exploration into the repetition of questions could be valuable.

+## Chi-Squared Analysis
+There were no notable differences in term usage between high-value and low-value rows.
+Additionally, the chi-squared test's reliability is uncertain because all frequencies were below `5`.
+It would be more suitable to perform this test again with terms that have higher frequencies.